 Not only are many of the grey tenant/landlord legal areas misrepresented, but alarmingly, even the statutory regulations are just as frequently misrepresented.
 For legal advice, I wouldn’t rely on letting agents, ever.
 I would seek advice from a tenant eviction professional (that’s usually when legal advice is required), Citizen’s Advice, a specialist landlord law solicitor, or become a member of a reputable landlord law society or association.

-Simply, I struggle to trust letting agents
+7) Last, but least, I simply struggle to trust letting agents

 I’ve personally encountered many letting agents over the years, some have been extremely decent and honourable people, while many have been lying, money-grabbing parasites.
 The problem with any commission-based jobs is that it inevitably attracts the latter type of person.
 It’s the nature of the beast.